FabianBeiner/PHP-IMDB-Grabber/README.md

-# PHP IMDB.com Grabber
+# PHP IMDb.com Grabber

-**This class enables you to retrieve data from IMDB.com with PHP.**
+**This class enables you to retrieve data from IMDb.com with PHP.**

 *The script is a proof of concept.
-It's working, but you shouldn't use it, since IMDB does not allow this method of data grabbing!*
+It's working, but you shouldn't use it, since IMDb does not allow this method of data grabbing!*

 The technique used is called “web scraping” (see [Wikipedia](http://en.wikipedia.org/wiki/Web_scraping "Web scraping") for details).
-That means: If IMDB changes anything on their HTML, the script is going to fail.
+That means: If IMDb changes anything on their HTML, the script is going to fail.

 ---

-Did you know about the available IMDB.com API?
+Did you know about the available IMDb.com API?
 The price to use it is around $15.000.
 This might be fine for commercial projects, but it's impossible to afford for private/non-commercial ones.

 ---

 **If you want to thank me for my work and the support, feel free to do this through PayPal (use mail@fabian-beiner.de as payment destination) or just buy me a book at Amazon (http://www.amazon.de/wishlist/3IAUEEEY6GD20) – thank you! :-)**

 ## Changes

+5.3.0

+- Added ".redir"-suffix to the redirect caches
+- Naming local posters is using the movie id now (instead of a cryptic md5 hash)
+- Added variable to specific a string to return if movie is not found ($strNotFound)
+- Removing cookie after it's not used anymore
+- Some code tweaks

 5.2.4